 Wine And Mental Health

 There are very subtle and different levels of stress that we often face every day.
+“Stress can seem omnipresent.
+Between working, socializing and taking care of the home, it sometimes seems we don’t have a minute to ourselves, let alone enough time to really take care of our bodies and minds.”
+Sonja Seglin, LCPC said.
 But it is probably not a suitable situation to assume that drinking is the best way to cope with whatever emotional and mental issues we are going through.
 What tends to be our problem is the process of how we filter in distraction to be able not to feel pressured and stressed out.
 Though perhaps some of us see wine drinking as a fun and enjoyable thing to do, the habit is probably okay at some point that it doesn’t affect our daily lives.
 However, if we aim to use it as a coping mechanism, it will surely create something even more damaging to our overall health.

 Wine drinking culture will continue to grow, and there is nothing we can do about it.
 However, we should raise awareness that this practice is not something we should tolerate and allow to stick as part of our routine.
 Yes, no one has the right to tell us why we should and shouldn’t drink.
 Also, no one is capable of telling us when we should continue or stop drinking.